hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 #### Generative and Discriminative Models

 Generative models' approach might seem counterintuitive.
-They describe how a target vector y (in our case : it is the vector representing labels of each word in a sentence) can probabilistically "generate" a feature vector x (words in our case).
+They describe how a target vector y (type of words in our case) can probabilistically "generate" a feature vector x (words in our case).
 Discriminative models are more intuitive because they are working backwards, they describe how to assign a label y to a feature vector x.

 In principle, we can see that the approaches are distinct.
 They work in two opposite directions,  but theoretically, we can always convert between the two methods using Bayes rule.